BananaSupreme/Willow/Docs/Command_Processing_Module_TODO.md

 A new `ISpecializedNodeProcessor` will be created that knows to create this token using a dictionary of equivilants recovered from DI.

-`CapturingNodeProcessor` would add a new abstract method `GetTokenToCapture` that will return the correct token expected, for example `OneOf` returns the token asked in the match, we might want to think how to avoid double checking this for if the collection in `OneOf` is large it can be difficult. `WildCard` Can return the `WordToken` representation of the new token.
+`CapturingNodeProcessor` would add a new abstract method `GetTokenToCapture` that will return the correct token expected, for example `OneOf` returns the token asked in the match, we might want to think how to avoid double checking this for if the collection in `OneOf` is large it can be difficult. `WildCard` Can return the `WordToken` representation of the new token. -- ok, fine OneOf will no longer inherit CapturingNodeProcessor.

 ---